ogrisel/wheelhouse-uploader/README.md

-The cloud storage containers are typically populated by Continuous Integration servers that generate and test binary packages on various platforms (Windows and OSX for several versions and architectures fir Python).
+The cloud storage containers are typically populated by Continuous Integration servers that generate and test binary packages on various platforms (Windows and OSX for several versions and architectures for Python).
 At release time the project maintainer can collect all the generated package for a specific version of the project and upload them all at once to PyPI.